MurpheyLab/HybridLearning/readme.md

 ## Copyright and License

-The implementations of Hybrid Learning contained herein are copyright (C) 2021 - 2022 by Allison Pinosky, and are distributed under the terms of the GNU General Public License (GPL) version 3 (or later).
+The implementations of Hybrid Learning contained herein are copyright (C) 2021 - 2022 by Allison Pinosky and Todd Murphey, and are distributed under the terms of the GNU General Public License (GPL) version 3 (or later).
 Please see the LICENSE for more information.

 Contact: apinosky@u.northwestern.edu